nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/automation/use-of-mvel-in-automation-chains.md

 ## Nuxeo Environment Properties

 Nuxeo environment properties are accessible in scripts using the `Env` map object.
-All the properties defined in Nuxeo (typically in the nuxeo.conf file) are available through the `Env` map.
+All the properties defined in Nuxeo (typically in the `nuxeo.conf` file) are available through the `Env` map.
 This is very useful when you want to configure your operations using values that can be modified later on a running server.

 For example, let's say you want to make an operation that is creating a document and initialize its description from a Nuxeo property named `automation.document.description`.

-In order to do this, you will:
+To do this:

 1. Fetch the property using the `Env` map in your operation parameter: `Env["automation.document.description"]`.
 2. And then set the configuration parameter in the `nuxeo.conf` file of your Nuxeo Server: